Key Takeaways

 Exploring the Science of Sweating

 While sweat's core component is water, it can also contain sugars, ammonia, lactic acid, urea, salts, and proteins.
 Studies suggest that sweat can also contain toxins, such as mercury, lead, and arsenic.
-This explains why experts opine that using the sauna to prompt sweating can facilitate the elimination of toxins from the body.
-Completing a sauna session may not be a form of exercise, but it can help you burn calories and aid your weight loss journey.
+This supports claims that using a detox infrared sauna to increase sweating may enhance the elimination of toxins from the body.

 Understanding the Concept of Detoxing Through the Sauna